Andrew Napolitano: Media career

-Before joining Fox as a news analyst, Napolitano was the presiding judge for the first season of Twentieth Television's syndicated court show Power of Attorney (2000–02), in which people brought small-claims disputes to a televised courtroom.
+Before joining Fox as a news analyst, Napolitano was the presiding judge for the first season of Twentieth Television's syndicated court show Power of Attorney (2000–2002), in which people brought small-claims disputes to a televised courtroom.
 Differing from similar formats, the plaintiffs and defendants were represented pro bono by famous attorneys.
 He departed the series after its first season.

 From 2006 to 2010, Napolitano co-hosted a talk radio show on Fox News Radio with Brian Kilmeade titled Brian and the Judge.
 He hosted a daily libertarian talk show called Freedom Watch that aired on Fox Business Channel.
 Frequent guests on Freedom Watch were Congressman Ron Paul, Lew Rockwell and Peter Schiff.
 He promoted the works of Friedrich Hayek and Ludwig von Mises in his program.
 The show originally aired every Wednesday at 2:00 p.m. on Fox News' Strategy Room and from September 14, 2009, aired three to four times a week.
 On June 12, 2010, it debuted as a weekly show on Fox Business.
 It was one of several programs dropped in February 2012 when FBN revamped its primetime lineup.

 Napolitano regularly substituted for television host Glenn Beck when Beck was absent from his program.
 After Beck announced that he would be leaving Fox News, he asked Napolitano to replace him.
 He regularly provided legal analysis on top rated shows on both Fox News Channel and Fox Business Network, such as The Kelly File, The O'Reilly Factor, Varney & Co., The Fox Report with Shepard Smith, Fox & Friends and Special Report with Bret Baier until an appearance on March 16, 2017, related to a then-postulated conspiracy theory involving President Trump's accusation that former President Barack Obama had wiretapped him.
 On March 20, 2017, the Los Angeles Times reported that Napolitano was pulled off the air indefinitely because of the wiretapping claims; however, it was unclear whether Napolitano would return to the air or whether it was just a temporary move to remove him from the news cycle.
 He returned to the air on March 29 and stood by his claims concerning British intelligence.
 A new book by CNN reporter Brian Stelter asserts that Attorney General William Barr met with Fox News boss Rupert Murdoch in October 2019 to request that Murdoch "muzzle" Napolitano and that Napolitano's Fox appearances have been limited since that meeting.

+Napolitano was let go from his position as a contributor to Fox News in August 2021 after allegations of sexual harassment filed by a Fox Business production assistant.
+During his 24-year tenure as Fox News' Senior Judicial Analyst, Napolitano appeared on air more than 14,500 times, a record for any on-air personality at the network.
+After his career in TV, Napolitano started his own Youtube show Judge Napolitano - Judging Freedom which, as of 2025, has over 625,000 subscribers.